KrishnashishMunshi/DSA_practice/GfG_160days/Arrays/Day4_Rotate_array.md

 The overall time complexity for both approach 2 and approach 3 is O(n).

-The space complexity for both approach 2 an dapproach 3 is O(1).
+The space complexity for both approach 2 and approach 3 is O(1).